Berenddeperend/blog/src/projects/step-ladder.md

 {% image "step-ladder/steps-glued.JPG", "steps-glued" %}

 And finally the assembly phase.
-I chilseled out some room for hinges so they're flush.
+I chiseled out some room for hinges so they're flush.

 {% image "step-ladder/hinge-slot.JPG", "Hinges" %}